-The existing Overall Liveability Index highlights high scoring along the southern edge which transitions to below average scoring moving north.
+The existing Overall Accessibility to Amenity Index highlights high scoring along the southern edge which transitions to below average scoring moving north.

-The potential Overall Liveability Index analyses the impact of implementing new public transport connections and optimising open space usage within Hurtle Square, demonstrating the potential for better liveability scoring across the area.
+The potential Overall Accessibility to Amenity Index analyses the impact of implementing new public transport connections and optimising open space usage within Hurtle Square, demonstrating the potential for better liveability scoring across the area.